Galilee: Ottoman era

 During Early Ottoman era, the Galilee was governed as the Safad Sanjak, initially part of the larger administrative unit of Damascus Eyalet (1549–1660) and later as part of Sidon Eyalet (1660–1864).
 During the 18th century, the administrative division of Galilee was renamed to Acre Sanjak, and the Eyalet itself became centered in Acre, factually becoming the Acre Eyalet between 1775 and 1841.

 The Jewish population of Galilee increased significantly following their expulsion from Spain and welcome from the Ottoman Empire.
 The community for a time made Safed an international center of cloth weaving and manufacturing, as well as a key site for Jewish learning.
 Today it remains one of Judaism's four holy cities and a center for kabbalah.

 In the mid-17th century Galilee and Mount Lebanon became the scene of the Druze power struggle, which came in parallel with much destruction in the region and decline of major cities.

 In the mid-18th century, Galilee was caught up in a struggle between the Arab leader Zahir al-Umar and the Ottoman authorities who were centred in Damascus.
 Zahir ruled Galilee for 25 years until Ottoman loyalist Jezzar Pasha conquered the region in 1775.

 In 1831, the Galilee, a part of Ottoman Syria, switched hands from Ottomans to Ibrahim Pasha of Egypt until 1840.
 During this period, aggressive social and politic policies were introduced, which led to a violent 1834 Arab revolt.
 In the process of this revolt the Jewish community of Safed was greatly reduced, in the event of Safed Plunder by the rebels.
 The Arab rebels were subsequently defeated by the Egyptian troops, though in 1838, the Druze of Galilee led another uprising.
 In 1834 and 1837, major earthquakes leveled most of the towns, resulting in great loss of life.

-Following the 1864 Tanszimat reforms in the Ottoman Empire, the Galilee remained within Acre Sanjak, but was transferred from Sidon Eyalet to the newly formed Syria Vilayet and shortly, from 1888, became administered from Beirut Vilayet.
+Following the 1864 Tanzimat reforms in the Ottoman Empire, the Galilee remained within Acre Sanjak, but was transferred from Sidon Eyalet to the newly formed Syria Vilayet and shortly, from 1888, became administered from Beirut Vilayet.

 In 1866, Galilee's first hospital, the Nazareth Hospital, was founded under the leadership of American-Armenian missionary Dr. Kaloost Vartan, assisted by German missionary John Zeller.

 In the early 20th century, Galilee remained part of Acre Sanjak of Ottoman Syria.
 It was administered as the southernmost territory of the Beirut Vilayet.